naveenpoddar/uptimer/README.md

 # Uptimer

-## Important : THIS PROJECT NO LONGER ACTIVE!!
-There is a new project open and working <a href="https://uptimer.cursor.works">click here</a> to view it.
+## Important : THIS PROJECT NO LONGER BEING WORKED ON!

+There was a new project open and working that is <a href="https://uptimer.cursor.works">https://uptimer.cursor.works</a>. this project is discontinued.

 <p>
   <a href="https://discord.gg/mnQvdsZx5F"><img src="https://img.shields.io/discord/645980399545221153?color=7289da&logo=discord&logoColor=white" alt="Discord server" /></a>